 Download: Notice: Pilot “Road-To-Trail” Conversion Project (1 pg.)

 The East Bay Regional Park District (EBRPD) in partnership with the City of Pinole has completed an Environmental Impact Report (EIR) for a proposed section of the San Francisco Bay Trail along the San Pablo Bay shoreline in Pinole.
 This EIR analyzes the environmental impact of constructing a section of the San Francisco Bay Trail in Pinole between Pinole Shores and Bayfront Park, a distance of approximately 0.5 mile.
 The proposed project would extend an existing Class I non-motorized, paved trail from a hillside bluff across from Hazel Lane in Pinole Shores to the east, traverse down the bluff face, then cross over the UPRR tracks via a grade separated bridge to connect to an existing path in Bayfront Park.
-The public review period will begin on Tuesday July 19, 2011 and will end on Thursday September 1, 2011.
-A public hearing on the document is scheduled for Tuesday evening August 23, 2011 at Pinole City Hall.
+The public review period ended on Thursday September 1, 2011.
+A public hearing on the document was held August 23, 2011 at Pinole City Hall.
 For more information please contact Sean Dougan at (510) 544-2611 or email email@example.com.

 The East Bay Regional Park District in partnership with the City of Pinole will build approximately .5 miles of the San Francisco Bay Trail in Pinole, between Pinole Shores and Bayfront Park.
 The project is an action that is subject to the U.S. Department of Transportation Act of 1966 (49 U.S.C.
 303 and 23 U.S.C.
 138 [PL 110-17],[PL 97-449], [PL 86-670]).
 Section 4(f) of this legislation seeks to protect publicly owned public parklands, recreation areas, waterfowl and wildlife refuges, and significant historic sites from impacts – the “use” of these resources – by U.S. Department of Transportation actions.
 After an evaluation of the impacts of an action upon Section 4(f) resources, a finding must be made.
 The below link is the draft 4(f) report which documents those findings.